coiled/dask-mini-tutorial/README.md

         Alternatively, you can download the zip file of the repository at the top of the main page of the repository.
 This is a good option if you don't have experience with git.

     2. Download Anaconda
         If you do not have anaconda already install, you will need the Python 3 [Anaconda Distribution](https://www.anaconda.com/products/individual).
-If you don't want to install anaconda you can install all the packages with `pip`.
+If you don't want to install anaconda you can install all the packages with `pip`, if you take this route you will need to install `graphviz` separately before installing `pygraphviz`.

     3. Create a conda environment
         In your terminal navigate to the directory where you have cloned/downloaded th `dask-mini-tutorial` repo and install the required packages by doing: